 One thing Weihenmayer talks about, is surrounding yourself with people who will elevate your growth.
 You've probably heard this used with who you pick as your friends before, but the same goes for cultivating greatness.

 In terms of athletics, athletes are quite lucky to be in an environment where their success is the main objective.
 A coaching staff, training staff, and administration are all there to support the athletes and ensure they have the resources they need to be successful at their sport.

 For every day athletes without this support system automatically put in place, we must use our resources to develop our own.

 "Regardless of how many strengths you possess, it's almost impossible to achieve greatness alone.
 Linking with the right people can elevate the breadth and scope of your impact.
 Others will have strengths you do not, and skills that compliment yours."

-The final piece I will leave with, is building confidence.
-The most successful people on this planet have incredible self-confidence.
+The final piece I will leave you with, is building confidence.
+The most successful people on this planet have incredible self-confidence, or at least pretend to!
 In Norman Vincent Peale's classic The Power of Positive Thinking, he says:

 "Feelings of confidence depend upon the type of thoughts that habitually occupy your mind.
 Think defeat and you are bound to feel defeated.
 But practice thinking confident thoughts, make it a dominating habit, and you will develop such a strong sense of capacity that regardless of what difficulties arise, you will be able to overcome them."